jbothma/taiga-to-gitlab/README.md

 For that reason, always use the same progress file for the same project until it is fully imported.
 Don't use the progress file from another project.

+Just rerun the script and note the log messages identifying existing issues that are skipped.

 ## Config file

-- Project path is the gitlab username or group slug, and the project slug with a / in between
+- Project path is the gitlab username or group slug, and the project slug with a / in between as you'd see in your address bar when viewing your project pages in gitlab
 - Status mapping maps status in Taiga to a label in gitlab, except for Closed which results in an issue being marked closed.
+- User mapping maps email addresses of users in Taiga to gitlab usernames.

 ```json
 {